 It is essential to do market research before starting off.
-Have a well-defined target market and good knowledge of your opportunities and threats, competitors and substitutes of your products, customer needs and behavior, market value and demand.
+Have a well-defined target market and good knowledge of your opportunities and threats, competitors and substitutes of your products, customer needs, and behavior, market value and demand.

 Your product might be unique and awesome.
 But does the customer know about it?
 There is no other way to make your presence felt than marketing – be it word of mouth referrals or internet marketing.
 Understand your ideal customer and direct your marketing activities to reach them.

 You have an exciting and out of the box idea for a very niche market.
 Sounds like a wonderful idea as you would be able to avoid competition too!
-But in reality, such tiny niche markets need not translate to success as the market is too small – so beware of taking that route.
+But in reality, such tiny niche markets need not to translate to success as the market is too small – so beware of taking that route.

 Connect with the right people